1

 Knyga su ištrauka: Ne

-Pardavėjas: KATARATA, Knygynas Krisostomus, Minced
+Pardavėjas: Pro Baltic, KATARATA, Knygynas Krisostomus

 Autorius: John Callow